 01 Apr 2019

-With moderating house prices, house builders are increasingly becoming risk aware and the property development market in the UK is experiencing skepticism where housing shortage, vacant property issue, and land banked sites are making it difficult for the analysts to scrutinize and predict the situation.
+In UK property buyers, With moderating house prices, house builders are increasingly becoming risk aware and the property development market in the UK is experiencing skepticism where housing shortage, vacant property issue, and land banking sites are making it difficult for the analysts to scrutinize and predict the situation.
 The serious non-affordability issue can be seen in the larger urban areas, but there are some regions struggling with empty vacant commercial properties, which attracts anti-social elements and poses serious security concerns.
 At the same time, overseas investment is growing in the country.

 In the Eurozone, the price of real estate remains exaggerated and ECB has shown concerns over the increasing prices in the residential real estate markets and the increasing vulnerabilities in these markets.
 EU citizens are getting worried over the rumors that the new laws could leave EU nationals in a precarious situation.
 Theresa May assured EU citizens will be allowed to stay, even in condition, when the Brexit happens without a deal and their social security rights will remain unchanged.